chassing/linux-sysadmin-interview-questions/README.md

 * What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
 * What steps to add a user to a system without using useradd/adduser?
+* What is MAJOR and MINOR numbers of special files?
+* Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>